paarth-birla/Mental-Health-Chatbot/README.md

 # mental_fitness_solution

 Mental Health Chatbot Application to help people talk about their mental health.
+This is a free mental health consultancy service.

 ## Getting Started